How to Plant and Grow Juniper

 This disease is caused by several water molds (technically called oomycetes), including those from the Pythium genus, as well as Phytophthora cinnamomi and P. austrocedrae.

-These water molds attack the roots, which begin to rot away.
-The disease also moves up to the parts of the plant above ground, where you’ll see cankers or splitting bark that may ooze a dark liquid.
+They attack the roots, which begin to rot away.
+The disease also causes cankers or splitting bark that may ooze a dark liquid.
 Lower branches may die back.

-Don’t give your plant additional water until the soil is dried out at least three inches down, and always err on the side of too dry rather than too wet.
+Don’t water until the soil is dried out at least three inches down and always err on the side of too dry rather than too wet.

 Best Uses